KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **Justification**
 The Aeons reflect Logos and Psyche in a pure, structured state.
 Aligned with centropy across mind and soul layers.
-Bridges between Source and manifest realms.
+Bridges between Source and manifest layers.

 **Ethical Orientation**
 Centropic.